JeremiahPetersen/RepoToText/README.md

 4. Start the containers with `docker-compose up`.
 5. Access the application (http://localhost:3000) in a web browser and enter the GitHub repository URL and documentation URL (if available).
 6. Choose All files or choose specific file types.
 7. Click the "Submit" button to initiate the scraping process.
-The converted text will be displayed in the output area, and it will also be saved to the project root directory.
+The converted text will be displayed in the output area, and it will also be saved in the /data folder.
 8. You can also click the "Copy Text" button to copy the generated text to the clipboard.

 ## TODO